VIP-Group/TASER/README.md

 We highly recommend you to execute the code step-by-step (using MATLAB's debug mode) in order to get a detailed understanding of the simulator.

-# Version 0.1 (November 12, 2016) - oc66@cornell.edu - initial version for public access
+# Version 0.2 (November 27, 2016) - oc66@cornell.edu - re-expressing the code to match the algorithm as presented in the paper